Lundalogik/LimeBootstrapAppStore/Embrello/README.md

 * Add the SQL procedure `csp_embrello_getboard` using the script in the file `csp_embrello_getboard.sql` under the Install subfolder.
 * Add the localization records needed by running the script in the file `createLocalizeRecords.sql` under the Install folder. *Beware*: If you do not have all the language columns that exist in the LIME Pro Core Database you have to remove the ones you do not have from the SQL script before running it.
 Otherwise it will fail.
 * If you are running LIME Pro 10.12 or later, please restart the LDC manually (right-click on it and click "Shut down").
-* Add the VBA module `App_Embrello` located in the Install subfolder.
+* Restart the LIME Pro client and add the VBA module `App_Embrello` located in the Install subfolder.
 * Add the folder embrello under apps in your Actionpad folder.
 * Configure the embrello.html file to make Embrello work the way you want to.
 Out of the box, Embrello is configured to work for the Deals tab in the LIME Pro Core Database.
 * Add a link in your main Actionpad, for example like this: